American University of Beirut

 Geology requires 15 credits: Core course GEOL 201, and any four courses of the following: GEOL 209, GEOL 211, GEOL 213, GEOL 222, and GEOL 227.

 History requires 15 credits: five courses numbered 200 and above.
-All minors, especially those considering graduate work in history, are encouraged to take HIST 287 as one of the five courses.
+All students, especially those considering graduate work in history, are encouraged to take HIST 287 as one of the five courses.

 Human Rights and Transitional Justice, an interdisciplinary minor requires 15 credits: SOAN 245, SOAN 240 or PSPA 235, and three electives from the following: SOAN 221, MCOM 216, MCOM 217, SOAN 232, SOAN 242, PSYC 212, PHIL 216, PHIL 252, PSPA 222, PSPA 232 any special topics course in SOAN, PSYC, PHIL, PSPA, which will fit with the minor topic, upon the approval of the respective department chair and the coordinator of the minor program.
 Students majoring in sociology-anthropology should take at least three courses other than SOAN courses.

-Political Studies majors choosing to minor in International Law are required to take a minimum of 15 credits.
-The requirements are PSPA 225, and four upper-level courses from the following list: PSPA 223, PSPA 226, PSPA 228, PSPA 232, PSPA 233, PSPA 235, PSPA 239, PSPA 288 (if related to the minor’s emphasis and approved by the PSPA Department), PSPA 293B, 293C, 293F, PSPA 299 (if approved by the PSPA Department) and SOAN 245.
+International Law for Political Studies majors requires 15 credits: PSPA 225, and four upper-level courses from the following list: PSPA 223, PSPA 226, PSPA 228, PSPA 232, PSPA 233, PSPA 235, PSPA 239, PSPA 288 (if related to the minor’s emphasis and approved by the PSPA Department), PSPA 293B, 293C, 293F, PSPA 299 (if approved by the PSPA Department) and SOAN 245.
 No more than 9 credits may be used to satisfy a requirement for another major or minor.

 Marine Sciences and Culture requires 15 credits: MSCU 201, MSCU 202, and MSCU 203, plus any two electives from the following: MSCU 204, MSCU 211, AROL 211, 213, 214, 215, 216, 217, 218, 221, 222, 223, 224, 225, 226, BIOL 246, 255, GEOL 201, 210, 214, and 222.